blueheron786/cpu_llm/README.md

 Unlike other existing solutions (circa 2025), the aim is not to take GPU-centric models and limit them to work on CPUs; it's to build something from the ground-up that's made to run efficiently on CPUs.

+As of right now, it's optimized to run as fast as possible, while trying to keep memory from being consumed in an unbound manner.
+It generally stays within 2GB of memory while training, albeit in some places, memory usage increases logarithmetically.

 This is a rapidly-changing, highly experimental fun project.
 Feel free to open a PR and add your personal touch!

 ## Usage